TECH SUPPLIER Mar 2022 - IDC Survey - Doc # US48964822

 This IDC Survey provides insights based on results from IDC's Future Enterprise Resiliency and Spending Survey, Wave 1, of 798 IT and business leaders around the world, conducted in February 2022.
 It covers a range of factors that can influence general technology investments and DX plans with a focus on overall IT spending as well as deep dives into cloud, enterprise applications, and enterprise infrastructure.

 Organizations started 2022 with a focus on using technology investments to boost the timely use of data for decision making, the effective contextualization of data in business processes, and more automated management of business processes.
 The rapidly evolving political and economic landscape is affecting plans and priorities.

 "At start of 2022, most IT organizations planned to maintain or increase technology investments with an emphasis on expanding use of as-a-services options while also catching up on dedicated infrastructure modernization," noted Rick Villars, group vice president for Worldwide Research at IDC.
 "They also anticipate that general inflation and IT supply chain issues will alter cost assumptions, but a majority of those are considering increasing their ICT budgets or implementing more effective IT cost ops planned rather than delaying technology investments."

-Datacenter and Multicloud Networking , Dedicated Cloud Infrastructure and Services , Enterprise Applications , Enterprise Applications and Strategies , Enterprise Communications Infrastructure , Future of Digital Infrastructure - Agenda , Future of Digital Innovation - Agenda , Infrastructure as a Service Strategies , PaaS for Developers of Modern and Edge Applications , SaaS and Cloud Software, Business Platforms, and Ecosystems , Whole Cloud Strategies
+Cloud and Datacenter Networks , Dedicated Cloud Infrastructure and Services , Enterprise Applications , Enterprise Applications and Strategies , Enterprise Communications Infrastructure , Future of Digital Infrastructure - Agenda , Future of Digital Innovation - Agenda , Infrastructure as a Service Trends and Strategies , PaaS for Developers of Modern and Edge Applications , SaaS, Business Platforms and Ecosystems , Whole Cloud Strategies